Frequently Asked Questions

 What if I can't make this year's show.
 When is next year's show?

 Following the tradition set for over 30 years, the show usually rotates around the U.S. so it will not return to Reno for 2021.
-No further information is available regarding the potential location for the 2021 show at this time.
+Curently there is an exploratory committee looking at bringing the 2021 National to Columbia, South Carolina next summer.
+We will keep you posted as developments occur.